onechiporenko/lair/README.md

 ### Extending Factories

-New Factory may be created based on another Factory. `attrs`, `createRelated`, `afterCreate` and all other fields will be put in the child Factory and overridden if needed:
+New Factory may be created based on another Factory:

 ```typescript
 class Parent1Factory extends Factory {